xCykrix/Voucher/README.md

 - /voucher remove <player> (voucher.remove)
   - Revokes a Voucher that has been assigned to a player and denies further interaction with the world.

+Users with voucher.bypass will be excluded from interaction checks.

 ## Documentation